Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

-Figure~\ref{fig:Bulk}(c) shows the evolution of the degree of spin-polarization of valence state as a function of the number of layers.
-Since the system with an even number of MoSi$_2$N$_4$ layers are inversion symmetric, the degree of spin-polarization of their states is zero.
-Adding a layer to such an even layer stack breaks inversion symmetry and induces a net spin-polarization in the system.
-We find the spin-polarization of odd-layered systems varies as $~1/N$, where $N$ is the number of odd layers.
+Figure~\ref{fig:Bulk}(c) shows the evolution of spin-polarization of valence state as a function of the number of layers.
+Since the films with an even number of MoSi$_2$N$_4$ layers are inversion symmetric, these films display zero spin-polarization.
+Spin-polarization in films with an odd number of layers varies as $~1/N$, where $N$ is the number of layers.

-{\it Band structure of MSi$_2$Z$_4$ materials.} We now explore the dynamical stability and band-structure of other MSi$_2$Z$_4$ thin films similar to MoSi$_2$N$_4$.
-Figure~\ref{fig:MoSi2As4}(a)-(c) shows the phonon spectrum of monolayer, bilayer, and bulk MoSi$_2$As$_4$.
-The phonon dispersion curves are stable without the presence of any imaginary branch in the whole BZ, showing the dynamical stability of MoSi$_2$As$_4$ layers.
-The band structures of MoSi$_2$As$_4$ films and bulk are displayed in Fig.~\ref{fig:MoSi2As4}(d)-(f).
-In contrast to MoSi$_2$N$_4$ layers, the monolayer MoSi$_2$As$_4$ is a direct bandgap semiconductor with a value of $~0.508$ eV at the $K/K'$ point.
-The direct bandgap nature stays preserved as one increases the thickness from monolayer to bulk.
-The interlayer coupling between MoSi$_2$As$_4$ is large as compared to MoSi$_2$N$_4$ and thus, a direct bandgap location changes from $K$ to $H$ point in the bulk limit [Fig.~\ref{fig:MoSi2As4}(f)].
-Furthermore, the spin-split states with nearly ~100\% spin-polarization remain preserved in MoSi$_2$As$_4$ monolayers.
-We present phonon spectrum and orbital resolved bandstructure of WSi$_2$N$_4$ and WSi$_2$As$_4$ in Supplementary Materials (SMs).
-Both of these systems are stable up to the bulk limit and hold the spin-polarized states similar to MoSi$_2$N$_4$ and MoSi$_2$As$_4$.
-However, the presence of W atoms enhances the spin-splitting at the $K/K'$ points in these materials owing to their inherent large SOC.
+{\it Band structure of MSi$_2$Z$_4$ materials.} We now discuss the dynamical stabilities and band structures of other MSi$_2$Z$_4$ thin films.
+Figures~\ref{fig:MoSi2As4}(a)-(c) show the phonon spectra of monolayer, bilayer, and bulk MoSi$_2$As$_4$.
+No imaginary branches in the BZ are found, indicating stability of these films.
+Band structures of MoSi$_2$As$_4$ films and bulk are presented in Figs.~\ref{fig:MoSi2As4}(d)-(f).
+In contrast to MoSi$_2$N$_4$, the monolayer MoSi$_2$As$_4$ is a direct bandgap semiconductor with a bandgap of \rsp{$~0.508$ eV (0.707 eV) within the GGA (HSE) } at the $K/K'$ point.
+The bandgap is found to remain direct as the thickness increases from monolayer to bulk \footnote{\rsp{The calculated HSE band structure with the optimized geometry obtained using the GGA and optPBE-vdW functional remains direct from monolayer to bulk MoSi$_2$As$_4$.}}.
+The interlayer coupling strength in MoSi$_2$As$_4$ is larger than in MoSi$_2$N$_4$, and the location of the direct bandgap changes from the $K$ to the $H$ point in going to the bulk limit [Fig.~\ref{fig:MoSi2As4}(f)].
+MoSi$_2$As$_4$ monolayers also host nearly ~100\% spin-polarized states.

+The phonon spectra and orbitally-resolved band structures of WSi$_2$N$_4$ and WSi$_2$As$_4$ are presented in the SM~\cite{SPM}.
+These systems are also stable up to the bulk limit and support highly spin-polarized states similar to the cases of MoSi$_2$N$_4$ and MoSi$_2$As$_4$.
+However, the W atoms with their stronger SOC yield increased spin-splittings at the $K/K'$ points in these materials.